kyverno/website/content/en/docs/Introduction/_index.md

 This Pod configuration is compliant with the policy rules and is not blocked.

+Congratulations, you've just implemented a policy in your Kubernetes cluster!

 Clean up by deleting all cluster policies:

 ```sh
 kubectl delete cpol --all
 ```

-Congratulations, you've just implemented policy in your Kubernetes cluster!